CEA-LIST/N2D2/README.md

 Usage
 -----

-To compile and use N2D2, please refer to the [manual](manual/manual.pdf), which contains the following resources:
+To compile and use N2D2, please refer to the [manual](raw/master/manual/manual.pdf), which contains the following resources:
 - General presentation of the framework;
 - How to compile N2D2 and perform simulations;
-- How to write neural networks models;
+- How to write neural network models;
 - Tutorials.